Şemdin Sakık: Defection and capture

 In the late 90s, he had an argument with the other commanders within the PKK, such as Duran Kalkan and Murat Karıyilan in which he told them they were not experienced enough in warfare.
 He himself was known for his warfare skills, and there was not much what they could do about it except complaining about to Öcalan.
 This led to a tense power struggle within the PKK.
 Then in 1998, he was ordered by Öcalan to lead the PKK in the Hatay province, an area not suitable for PKK guerrilla warfare as it was in a leveled environment.
 He therefore refused to enter deeply into the province and stayed with his troops just at the border. Öcalan then called him back to Damascus, and as he refused to obey his orders, later sent him into detention to the Gare camp in the Dohuk Governorate, Iraqi Kurdistan.
 From there he escaped and was received by Masoud Barzani who provided him protection.
 But the Turkish armed forces were made aware of his presence in the region, and captured him on 13 April 1998.
+Despite denials, the KDP aided Turkish commandos during the capture.

 Some sources said that the 1998 Operation Murat, launched shortly after Sakık's capture, was based in part on information obtained from Sakık.
 He was prosecuted and sentenced to death being involved in the killing of 125 members of the security forces and 121 civilians, but the sentence was commuted to life imprisonment following Turkeys abolition of the death penalty.